Frequency Caps

 • A session-based Listener ID is assigned by Triton when no other ID is available.

 Listener identity can be dynamic.
-For example, when a listener moves from one listening medium to another their listener ID usually changes, which typically resets the frequency cap.
-Some examples:
+For example, when a listener moves from one listening medium to another, their listener ID usually changes, which typically resets the frequency cap.

 • A listener uses their mobile phone to listen to your station as they walk to work.
 When they arrive at their desk they switch to a player on their laptop computer.
 This switches them from a mobile ad ID to a cookie-based ID.